-I Course title Problem-Solving Workshop Level of course second cycle Teaching method laboratory course / project course / semina ars Person responsible for the course Joanna Górecka E-mail address to the person Joanna.Gorecka@zut.edu.pl Course code (if applicable) WE-2-62 ECTS points 5 Semester winter/summer Language of instruction english Hours per week 4 Hours per semester 60 Objectives of the course bioengineering problems.
-To provide knowledge on research and design methods and to develop various skills useful in solving bioengineering problems.
-Entry requirements Engineering, fundamentals of semiconduct tor electronics ecommunications, Computer Systems, Biomedical Course contents Research work is run on topics corresponding to the area of all courses.
+Course title Problem-Solving Workshop course title Level of course first cycle Teaching method laboratory course / project course / semina ırs Person responsible for the course Joanna Górecka E-mail address to the person Joanna.Gorecka@zut.edu.pl Course code (if applicable) WE-1-62 ECTS points 5 Semester winter/summer Language of instruction english Hours per week 4 Hours per semester 60 Objectives of the course To provide knowledge on research and design methods and to develop various skills useful in solving bioengineering problems.
+Entry requirements Physics, Informatics, Signal processing, Image processing, Telecommunications, Computer Systems, Biomedical Engineering, fundamentals of semiconductor electronics Course contents Research work is run on topics corresponding to the area of all courses.
 The topics are offered by the teachers and chosen by the students at the beginning of the semester, after consultations; the topics may be also proposed by the students.
 Research work is run on topics corresponding to the area of all courses.
 The topics are offered by the teachers and chosen by the students at the beginning of the semester, after consultations; the topics may be also proposed by the students.
-Presentation of topics Consultations Final presentations of chosen topic oral presentation Assessment methods Continuous assessment of lab and project work, evaluation of the written report and of oral/poster presentation of the project results during the final seminar.
-Recommended readings Knowledge The student has knowledge on research ar nd design methodolo ogy, and on performing project work.
-Skills The student has practical skills useful in solving interdisciplinary problems in the field of biomedical engineering.
+Presentation of topics Consultations Final presentations of chosen topic Assessment methods oral presentation Continuous assessment of lab and project work, evaluation of the written report and of oral/poster presentation of the project results during the final seminar.
+Recommended readings Knowledge The student has knowledge on research and design methodology, and on performing project work.
+He has practical skills useful in solving interdisciplinary problems in the field of biomedical engineering.
+Skills The student has knowledge on research and design methodology, and on performing project work.
+He has practical skills useful in solving interdisciplinary problems in the field of biomedical engineering.

-Course title Programmable Automation System Based Programmable Automation System Based on PLC and HMI Level of course second cycle Teaching method laboratory course / project course / lecture Person responsible for the course Krzysztof Jaroszewski E-mail address to the person Krzysztof.Jaroszewski@zut.edu.pl Course code (if applicable) WE-2-63 ECTS points 3 Semester winter/summer Language of instruction english Hours per week 3 Hours per semester 45 Objectives of the course control level and Human Machine Interface fault tolerant control algorithms will be bro devices will be used: PLC: S7-1200, HMI: K To form skills of programming automation control level and Human Machine Interface fault tolerant control algorithms will be bro s (HMI's) - in opera ught closer.
-During FP600. system consists of: s (HMI's) - in opera ught closer.
-Programming Logical Controllers (PLC's) - in the tion level.
-Moreover, subject with diagnostic and practical parts of the course SIMATIC by SIEMENS Programming Logical Controllers (PLC's) - in the tion level.
-Moreover, subject with diagnostic and the ses will be used: PLC: S7-1200, HMI: KTP600 to Entry requirements Basic of mathematical logic.
+Course title Programmable Automation System Based on PLC and HMI Level of course first cycle Teaching method laboratory course / project course / lecture Person responsible for the course Krzysztof Jaroszewski E-mail address to the person Krzysztof.Jaroszewski@zut.edu.pl Course code (if applicable) WE-1-63 ECTS points 3 Semester winter/summer Language of instruction english Hours per week Hours per semester 45 Objectives of the course control level and Human Machine Interface fault tolerant control algorithms will be brin During practical parts of the course SIMATIO build controll system. s (HMI's) - in opera ig closer.
+C by SIEMENS device Programming Logical Controllers (PLC's) - in the stion level.
+Moreover, subject with diagnostic and ces will be used: PLC: S7-1200, HMI: KTP600 to Entry requirements Basic of mathematical logic.
 Basic of electr ical engineering.
 Ba asic of information technology.
 Course contents Basic of mathematical logic.
 Basic of electrical engineering.
 Basic of information technology.
-Introductin to Totally Integrated Automation Portal, Siemens Operation of digital I/O Signal edges Counting number of events Time counting Analog signals PLC and HMI connection Introduction - task explanation Concept of control system PLC programming Visualization design System validation Documentation preparation Presentation of achievemets Introduction Programmable Automation Systems Programmable Logic Controlers - introduction PLC - software environment PLC - I/O - hardware PLC - I/O - software PLC - signal edge PLC - counters PLC - counters PLC - timers PLC - timers PLC - special bloks Assessment methods Exam Task realisation marking ollore MikroFlakt nika 2000 Recommended readings Nebojsa Matic, Introduction to PLC controllers, MikroElektronika, 2009 SIEMENS, manuals, SIEMENS Knowledge Ability to design automation system including elementary diagnostics and built project on PLC and HMI.
-Skills Ability to design automation system including elementary diagnostics and built project on PLC and HMI. , 3 J, , ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,
+Introductin to Totally Integrated Automation Portal, Siemens Operation of digital I/O Signal edges Counting number of ivents Time counting Analog signals PLC and HMI connection Introduction - task explanation Concept of control system PLC programming Visualization design System validation Documentation preparation Presentation of achievemets Introduction Programmable Automation Systems Programmable Logic Controlers - introduction PLC - s/O - hardware PLC - I/O - software PLC - I/O - software PLC - ion signal edge PLC - counters PLC - signal edge PLC - counters PLC - special bloks PLC - analog chanels PLC - other functions Assessment methods Lecture with usig PC Practical tasks with using PC, PLC and HMI devices Exam Task realisation marking Recommended Nebojsa Matic, Introduction to PLC controllers, MikroElektronika, 2009 SIEMENS, manuals, SIEMENS readings 2.
+SIEMENS, manuais, SIEMENS readings Knowledge Ability to design automation system includi ng elementary diad gnostics and built project on PLC and HMI.